-1893 December 1

-1055 Reenacted 1 exemptions: (See 1863 - 1890.)

-Property of U.S., state, county, municipal corporation, or school district;

-Churches, chapels, and buildings used for religious worship;

-Cemeteries;

-Benevolent and charitable societies;

-Property not over \$1,000 in value belonging to widows or orphans;

-Growing crops;

-Mining claims;

-Tools not over \$200 in value; and

-Public and (New) private libraries.

-New exemptions:

-Property used exclusively for school purposes;

-Capital stock of a corporation;

-Possessory rights to public lands; and

-Dues or credit secured by trust deed or lien.

-State board of equalization given authority to assess telegraph and telephone lines and railroads

-with value apportioned based on mileage.
+1000 1893 Reenacted 1 exemptions: (See 1863 - 1890.)
+Property of U.S., state, county, municipal corporation, or school district; Churches, chapels, and buildings used for religious worship; Cemeteries; Benevolent and charitable societies; Property not over \$1,000 in value belonging to widows or orphans; Growing crops; Mining claims; Tools not over \$200 in value; and Public and (New) private libraries.
+New exemptions: Property used exclusively for school purposes; Capital stock of a corporation; Possessory rights to public lands; and Dues or credit secured by trust deed or lien. bues of credit secured by trust deed of field.
+State board of equalization given authority to assess telegraph and telephone lines and railroads with value apportioned based on mileage.
 1895 - 1896 Set amount of revenue from property taxes for state purposes at \$231,000 per year.
 State board of equalization to meet first Monday in August.
 Created county current expense fund.
 (New) Exempted hospitals.
 Repealed receipts tax on toll roads, bridges, and ferries.
 1897 Set amount of revenue from property taxes for state purposes at \$253,000 per year.

-Called and Manda Called and add for a constant of a constant

 Set second Monday in January as date for assessment of property.
 Repealed license tax on theaters.

-1000

 1899 Set amount of revenue from property taxes for state purposes at \$245,000 per year.
 (New) Exempted irrigation canals, ditches, and water rights.

-1001

 1901 Set amount of revenue from property taxes for state purposes at \$245,000 per year.

-(New) Exempted household goods not over \$400 in value and belonging to the head of the

-household.

-nouscrioia.

-Authorized a special property road tax to be used only on county roads which could be paid in

-work performed on the road.
+(New) Exempted household goods not over \$400 in value and belonging to the head of the household.
+Authorized a special property road tax to be used only on county roads which could be paid in work performed on the road. -

-work performed on the road.